gduverger/crono/README.md

 # 🔮 Crono

-Crono is a _programmatic_ time-based job scheduler so you can give your application a sense of timing.
+Crono is a **_programmatic_ time-based job scheduler** that gives your application a sense of timing.

 ```python
 import crono